 CANCER STAGING

 Treatment of CRC depends on the preoperative assessment of disease extension.
 Colorectal carcinomas are clinically staged using the TNM system established by the American Joint Committee on Cancer (Table 1)[41].
 Chest and abdominal CT is recommended for the preoperative staging of CRC by the European Society of Medical Oncology[3] and by the American College of Radiology[4], with the exception of rectal cancer, for which magnetic resonance is more accurate for T staging.
-Although CT is the examination of choice, disappointing results have been reported with staging accuracy, ranging from 48 to 77%[42].
+Although CT is the examination of choice, disappointing results have been reported with staging accuracy, ranging from 48% to 77%[42].
 CTC potentially represents a comprehensive examination for CRC staging, as it allows for the evaluation of the inner and outer colonic wall (T stage), pericolonic lymph nodes (N) and distant metastases (M) (Figure 2).

 Several studies evaluated accuracy of CTC for T and N staging of CRC[42-47].
 Because CT cannot discriminate the different bowel wall layers, a simplified T staging system has been proposed for CTC reports with a grouped T1/T2 category for lesions confined to the bowel wall, T3 category for lesions invading subserosal fat and T4 category for cancer invading adjacent organs[42].